Onelinerhub/onelinerhub/python-matplotlib/how-to-draw-vector.md

-# How to draw vector
+# How to draw a vector

 ```python
 import matplotlib.pyplot as plt